Top 10 Most Famous Chefs in the World

 A post shared by Le Chef magazine (@lechefmagazine)

-Aside from his establishments, he has created a plethora of cookbooks, as well as having founded a cooking academy based in Paris called The Alain Ducasse Cooking School.
+Besides his restaurants he’s written many cookbooks and founded a cooking school in Paris called The Alain Ducasse Cooking School.

-One little-known fact about Alain Ducasse is that he is the only chef in the world to have held 21 Michelin stars across his restaurants!
-He is widely considered one of the world’s leading culinary arts figures of french cuisine and has been awarded numerous accolades throughout his career, including being appointed a Chevalier of the Legion of Honor, the highest decoration in France.
+One little known fact about Alain Ducasse is that he’s the only chef in the world to have 21 Michelin stars across his restaurants!
+He’s considered one of the leading figures of French cuisine and has been awarded many honors throughout his career including being made a Chevalier of the Legion of Honor, the highest award in France.

-In addition to being an executive chef and running his own restaurants, Ducasse is a prolific author with over a dozen cookbooks to his name and an educator and culinary consultant.
-He is also known for his strong commitment to sustainable food production and environmentalism and is a vocal advocate for responsible and ethical food sourcing.
+Besides being an executive chef and running his own restaurants Ducasse is a published author with over 12 cookbooks and an educator and culinary consultant.
+He’s also a big proponent of sustainable food and environmentalism and a vocal advocate for responsible food sourcing.

 6. Thomas Keller